misskey-dev/misskey/README.md

 ---

 and more!
-You can see it with your own eyes at [misskey.xyz](https://misskey.xyz).
+You can see it with your own eyes at [misskey.xyz](https://misskey.xyz) or [other instances](https://joinmisskey.github.io/).

 :package: Create your own instance
 ----------------------------------------------------------------